tngo6217/Trinh-Ngo/README.md

 11. Final Assignment (4 hours)
 12. IBM Digital Badge (2 minutes)
 ### Week 1: Python Basics
-- Types: In Python, there are different types of data.
+1. Types: In Python, there are different types of data.
 It could be an integer (3), a real number (9.67), or word/sentence which are called string ("Hello")

+- To type an integer: type(3).
+To type a real number: type(9.67).
+To type a string: type("Hello").

+- If we type float(2), it becomes 2.0; int(1,1), it becomes 1.
+We can also convert numbers to a string by typing str(1) or str(9.84).
+The result is gonna be '1' or '9.84'.